 A.R.
-55. Teams A and B each have co-captains.
+3-1.
+Teams A and B each have co-captains.
 At the pregame conference, one of the co-captains requests permission from the referee to allow both co-captains to confer with officials on interpretations.

 RULING: Co-captains may participate in the pregame conference, but only one co-captain of each team may confer with the officials during the game.
 During the pregame conference, the referee shall be informed which co-captain of each team shall be the speaking co-captain during the game.
+(Rule 3-2.1)

 A.R.
-56. Team A properly submits its team list and designates its five starters in compliance with the rule before the 10-minute mark is reached on the game clock that is counting down the time before the start of the game.
+3-2.
+Team A properly submits its team list and designates its five starters in compliance with the rule before the 10-minute mark is reached on the game clock that is counting down the time before the start of the game.
 However, the uniform number for each team member is erroneously indicated.
 The mistake is not detected until approximately 11⁄2 minutes have been played.

-RULING: An administrative technical foul shall be charged to Team A. A player shall wear the uniform number indicated in the scorebook or the scorebook number shall be changed to that which she is wearing.
-When the team member, before participating, changes the uniform number she wears to that indicated in the scorebook, there shall be no penalty.
+RULING: An administrative technical foul shall be charged to Team A. A player shall wear the uniform number indicated in the scorebook or the scorebook number shall be changed to that which they are wearing.
+When the team member, before participating, changes the uniform number they are wearing to that indicated in the scorebook, there shall be no penalty.
 When the number in the scorebook for a player(s) must be changed for reasons other than those permitted by rule, one administrative technical foul shall be assessed regardless of how many changes are made.
 These administrative technical fouls do not count toward the team-foul count.

-(Rule 3-4.2 and 10-12.2.b Penalty)
+(Rules 3-4.2 and 10-12.2.b Penalty)

 A.R.
-57. A1, who is designated as a starter 10 minutes before the scheduled starting time of the game, becomes ill one minute before the game is to start.
+3-3.
+A1, who is designated as a starter 10 minutes before the scheduled starting time of the game, becomes ill one minute before the game is to start.

 RULING: A1 may be replaced without an administrative technical foul being assessed.
 Illness or injury is considered to be an extenuating and unavoidable circumstance that permits a substitution without penalty.
 A1 shall be permitted to enter the game later, if able.
+(Rule 3-4.2)

 A.R.
-58. A1, who is a designated starter, is wearing an illegal undershirt which is covered by her warm-up.
+3-4.
+A1, who is a designated starter, is wearing an illegal undershirt which is covered by their warm-up.
 The officials notice A1's undershirt just before the opening tip.
 May Team A replace starter A1 without penalty?

 RULING: Yes, Team A will be able to replace the designated starter without penalty due to the illegal undershirt.
+(Rule 3-4.2)